ObjectifGroup/worstdayyet.com/terms.md

 ## SECTION 18 - GOVERNING LAW

-These Terms of Service and any separate agreements whereby we provide you Services shall be governed by and construed in accordance with the laws of 2102 Quail Hollow Dr, Bryan, TX, 77802, United States.
+These Terms of Service and any separate agreements whereby we provide you Services shall be governed by and construed in accordance with the laws of PO Box 6724, Austin, TX 78762, United States.

 ## SECTION 19 - CHANGES TO TERMS OF SERVICE